 Pupils can attend subject clinics for extra support and they can also come to the Rose Bud or Rose Garden with any concerns at lunch time.
 There are a range of interventions that take place before school and also online packages that can be accessed at home.
-On occasion, some pupils may need some in class support from a Learning Support Assistant or they may require an adjusted curriculum where they study one Modern Foreign Language instead of two.
+On occasion, some pupils may need some in class support from a Learning Support Assistant or they may require an adjusted curriculum where they study one Modern Foreign Language instead of two in Year 8 and 9.